Cray-HPE/docs-csm/introduction/index.md

    perform their function as Kubernetes master nodes, Kubernetes worker nodes, or utility storage nodes with the Ceph storage.

-   System services on these nodes are provided as containerized microservices packaged for deployment as helm charts.
+   System services on these nodes are provided as containerized micro-services packaged for deployment as helm charts.
 These services are orchestrated by Kubernetes to be scheduled on Kubernetes worker nodes with horizontal scaling to increase or decrease the number of instances of some services as demand for them varies, such as when booting many compute nodes or application nodes.